UPPMAX/programming_formalisms/docs/deployment/deploy.md

 !!! info "Learning outcomes of 'Deployment'"

     - I can mentalize the installation needs from the users' perspective
-    - I can evaluate different available tools for reproducibility and installations
-    - I can make an installation instruction for potential users
+    - I can initialize a new project

 !!! info "Content"